Arriving in Rio by air

 Beyond the doors of the baggage hall you will find the normal chaos synonymous with international airports.
 Hundreds of people will be waiting to meet friends and relatives, tour guides will be frantically looking for their tour groups, and the porters will be trying to get you taxis, change your money, in fact do anything that avoids them actually having to carry a bag.
 Trolleys are normally plentiful in Rio, and free.

-However, prior to leaving the relative sanctuary of the customs hall you will see a tourist information stand and a balcony of the main radio taxi companies.
+After leaving the relative sanctuary of the customs hall and duty free stores you will see a balcony representing the main radio taxi companies.
 The joy of these taxis is that you pay the fare before leaving the airport and this is posted on a board above the taxi company’s desk.
 You do not run any risk of being taken for a lengthy ride or any of the other tricks that normally greet foreign visitors at airports.
 If you speak Portuguese you can take the white Radio Taxis outside and pay what is on the meter.
 This can be a false saving, however, because if you catch the morning rush hour, when journey time will be closer to one hour rather than the norm, which is about 30 to 40 minutes, you may end up paying more.

 Getting into Rio from the airport is relatively simple even if you don’t take a taxi.
 An executive airport bus (2101 / 2145) links the international airport with Santos Dumont Airport in downtown Rio, 20 kms away, or you can take a similar bus (2018 / 2918) that passes all the main oceanfront hotels in Copacabana, Ipanema and São Conrado.

-There is also a new rapid bus link, TransCarioca Expressa, between the airport and Terminal Alvorada in Barra da Tijuca.
+There is also a new rapid bus link, TransCarioca Expressa, or BRT (Bus Rapid Transit) between the airport and Terminal Alvorada in Barra da Tijuca.
 This also passes and links to the Rio Metro service at Vicente de Carvalho Station.
 With the metro it is possible to travel all the way in to Copacabana or Ipanema.

 As at all airports try to stay alert.
 People know that you have probably just come off an overnight flight and are tired, and tired people make mistakes like leaving baggage unattended or showing, unwittingly, where their money is.